-Partnership Evaluation: The partnership will be evaluated by the Dallas Area Office on an annual basis in accordance with the Strategic Partnership Annual Evaluation Format measurement system as specified in Appendix C of CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health Directive (See Example Evaluation).
+Partnership Evaluation: The partnership will be evaluated by the Regional Office on an annual basis, in accordance with the Strategic Partnership Annual Evaluation Format measurement system as specified in Appendix C of CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health Directive (See Example Evaluation).
 The annual evaluation data will be provided to OSHA no later than 60 days after the anniversary date of the partnership signing.

-OSHA may ask the company to provide the following information during the onsite nonenforcement verification visit, for review or collection by OSHA:
+OSHA may ask that the following information be provided by the company during the onsite non-enforcement verification visit, for review or collection by OSHA:

 - 1. OSHA 300/300A and 301 Logs of Injuries and Illnesses. - 2.
 Maintain Global Harmonization System (GHS) to include all Safety Data Sheets (SDS). - 3.
 Number of employee training sessions held, number of employees and supervisors/managers trained. - 4.
 Number of and results of safety /health audits and inspections, which may include hazards identified and corrected. - 5.
 Any documentation relating to employee involvement or participation, including minutes of safety meeting. - 6.
-Any documentation of communication between management and employees (may include computer memos, feedback on each suggestion, or other appropriate documentation). - Any documentation relating to any partners participation in health or safety seminars (i.e., 10 and 30-Hour Construction Safety and Health Courses, Safety and Health Fair, Trade Shows, etc.).
+Any documentation of communication between management and employees (may include computer memos, feedback on each suggestion, or other appropriate documentation). - 7.
+Any documentation relating to any partners participation in health or safety seminars (i.e., 10 and 30-Hour Construction Safety and Health Courses, Safety and Health Fair, Trade Shows, etc.).